 Transportation & Climate Change Resource Library

-U.S. National Blueprint for Transportation Decarbonization (fact sheet) is a strategy for federal leadership to decarbonize the entire U.S. transportation sector developed in collaboration by the Department of Energy, Department of Transportation, Department of Housing and Urban Development, and Environmental Protection Agency.
-Sector specific action plans are listed below.
+The U.S. National Blueprint for Transportation Decarbonization (fact sheet) is a strategy for federal leadership to decarbonize the entire U.S. transportation sector.
+Published in 2023 and developed in collaboration by the Department of Energy, Department of Transportation, Department of Housing and Urban Development, and Environmental Protection Agency, these strategy guides offer actions that continue to be relevant to decarbonizing the transportation sector.
+Mode specific action plans are listed below.

 Other National Strategy Resources